enricofer/QgisODK/README.md

 Let's follow a QGISODK survey from form creation to data retrieving

-##2 survey design from layer properties
+##2 Survey design from layer properties

 Design layer properties structure editing the forms tab under qgis layer properties.
 In this tab fields can be added defining their data type.
 Furthermore each field can be associated with a specific "edit widget", the other field properties (comment, alias, WMF, WMS) are not significant for the QGISODK plugin.
 In this case the first field 'OBJECTID' is set to Hidden widget, the fields 'SETTORE' and 'CATEGORIA' are set to a Value Map widget, the fields 'VETRINA' and 'INSEGNA' are set to Photo widget and all the others are set to Text edit widget (default)